api3-ecosystem/ecosystem-markdown-articles/README.md

 ## Creating an Article

 1. **Prepare the Article Workspace:**
    - **Create a Folder:** Start by creating a new folder within the repository.
 This folder will house all the content related to your article.
+Its name will become the article's url slug. # /articles/folder-name
    - **Create the Markdown File:** Inside this folder, create a Markdown file named `index.md`.
 This file will serve as the main document for your article.

 2. **Write Your Article:**